Canadian-Wildlife-Federation/abfishpass/README.md

 ---
 #### 16 - Compute habitat models

-Computes a true/false value for the following habitat models for each stream segment.
+Computes a true/false value for the following habitat models for each species for each stream segment.

+* Spawning habitat
+* Rearing habitat
+* Habitat (spawning or rearing)

+Habitat models are based on all of the following calculations for each species returning true:

-* Gradient: stream_gradient ≥ min_gradient AND stream_gradient < max_gradient AND species_accessibility IN (ACCESSIBLE OR POTENTIALLY ACCESSIBLE)
+* Gradient: stream_gradient ≥ gradient_min AND stream_gradient < gradient_max AND species_accessibility IN (ACCESSIBLE OR POTENTIALLY ACCESSIBLE)
-* Discharge (m3/s): stream_discharge ≥ min_discharge AND stream_discharge < max_discharge AND species_accessibility IN (ACCESSIBLE OR POTENTIALLY ACCESSIBLE)
+* Discharge (m3/s): stream_discharge ≥ discharge_min AND stream_discharge < discharge_max AND species_accessibility IN (ACCESSIBLE OR POTENTIALLY ACCESSIBLE)
 * Channel confinement (ratio of valley width / channel width): always true for now - model to be defined later

-min_gradient, max_gradient, min_discharge, max_discharge are parameters defined for each fish species in the fish_species table
+gradient_min, gradient_max, discharge_min, and discharge_max are parameters defined for each fish species in the hydro.fish_species table.
+These parameters are separated in the fish_species table by spawning and rearing habitat.

 **Script**

-compute_habitat_models.py
+compute_habitat_models.py -c config.ini [watershedid] -user [username] -password [password]

 **Input Requirements**

 * stream network
+* fish species parameters

 **Output**
-* addition of an habitat model fields to stream network table for each fish species
+* addition of habitat model fields to stream network table for each fish species

 ---
-#### 17 - Compute modelled crossing statistics
+#### 17 - Compute barrier statistics

-Computes a collection of modelled crossing statistics for each species and habitat model including:
+Computes a collection of barrier statistics including:

+* the fish species which were surveyed upstream and downstream
+* the fish species which are stocked upstream and downstream
+* number of upstream and downstream barriers
+* the identifiers of the upstream and downstream barriers
+* number of upstream and downstream gradient barriers

- * total accessible upstream length - total length of streams that are accessible upstream of this point
+* total potentially accessible upstream distance for each species
+* total upstream spawning habitat for each species
+* total upstream rearing habitat for each species
+* total upstream habitat (spawning or rearing) for each species
+* functional upstream spawning habitat for each species
+* functional upstream rearing habitat for each species
+* functional upstream habitat (spawning or rearing) for each species

+* total upstream spawning habitat for any species
+* total upstream rearing habitat for any species
- * total upstream length - total upstream length with habitat model = true
+* total upstream habitat (spawning or rearing) for any species
+* functional upstream spawning habitat for any species
+* functional upstream rearing habitat for any species
+* functional upstream habitat (spawning or rearing) for any species

- * functional upstream area - computed by walking up the stream network summing up length of stream segments with habitat model = true, stopping at the first barrier encountered (upstream)
+Functional upstream habitat is calculated by walking up the stream network, summing up length of stream segments with habitat model = true, stopping at the first barrier encountered (upstream).

  **Script**

-compute_modelled_crossings_upstream_values.py
+compute_barriers_upstream_values.py -c config.ini [watershedid] -user [username] -password [password]

 **Input Requirements**
 * stream network
-* modelled crossing
 * barriers

 **Output**
-* addition of an statistic fields to to the modelled crossings table
+* addition of statistic fields to the barriers table